I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ucxusbdevice/nc-ucxusbdevice-evt-ucx-usbdevice-default-endpoint-add.md

 <p>If the operation is successful, the callback function must return STATUS_SUCCESS, or another status value for which NT_SUCCESS(status) equals TRUE.
 Otherwise it must return a status value for which NT_SUCCESS(status) equals FALSE.</p>

 ## -remarks
-<p>The UCX client driver registers this callback function with the USB host controller extension (UCX) by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/mt188052">UcxUsbDeviceCreate</a> method.</p>

-<p>The callback function calls <a href="https://msdn.microsoft.com/library/windows/hardware/mt188039">UcxEndpointCreate</a> to create a new default endpoint object and register its default endpoint object callback functions.</p>

-<p>Then, the callback  function typically creates a WDF queue associated with the endpoint
-    object.
-The  queue does not receive any requests until the class extension starts it.</p>

-<p>The UCX client driver registers this callback function with the USB host controller extension (UCX) by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/mt188052">UcxUsbDeviceCreate</a> method.</p>
+<p>The UCX client driver registers this callback function with the USB host controller extension (UCX) by calling the <a href="buses._ucxusbdevicecreate">UcxUsbDeviceCreate</a> method.</p>

-<p>The callback function calls <a href="https://msdn.microsoft.com/library/windows/hardware/mt188039">UcxEndpointCreate</a> to create a new default endpoint object and register its default endpoint object callback functions.</p>
+<p>The callback function calls <a href="buses._ucxendpointcreate">UcxEndpointCreate</a> to create a new default endpoint object and register its default endpoint object callback functions.</p>

 <p>Then, the callback  function typically creates a WDF queue associated with the endpoint
     object.
 The  queue does not receive any requests until the class extension